aldinh777/potatoheadshot/README.md

 ### Sweet Potato Generator
 Simple generator that can produce RF by cooking "Potato" or "Very Sweet Potato"

+### Sweet Freezer
+Freeze water with "Raw Salt" to make ice

 ## Broken Item